icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [awesome-gis](https://github.com/sshuair/awesome-gis) - Awesome GIS is a collection of geospatial related sources, including cartographic tools, geoanalysis tools, developer tools, data, conference & communities, news, massive open online course, some amazing map sites, and more.
 - [awesome-agriculture](https://github.com/brycejohnston/awesome-agriculture) - Open source technology for agriculture, farming, and gardening.
 - [awesome-geojson](https://github.com/tmcw/awesome-geojson) - GeoJSON utilities that will make your life easier.

+### Other Technology Resource Aggregators
+These are other aggregators that bring together different planning related tools, software, data, and related resources.

 - [Urban Computing Foundation](https://github.com/ucfoundation) - Accelerating open source and community development that improves mobility, safety, infrastructure, traffic, and energy consumption in connected cities.
 Additional Information: [Landscape](https://landscape.uc.foundation/).
 - [Data.Gov](https://www.data.gov/) - United States federal repository of data, tools, and resources to conduct research, develop web and mobile applications, design data visualizations, and more.
 - [Harvard Dataverse](https://dataverse.harvard.edu/) - Harvard Dataverse is a repository for research data.
 It contains a wide variety of datasets spanning the sciences, many with public domain dedications.